 This secret sauce is called BILE.

 I’ll admit, talking about Bile is not glamorous or sexy but I’ll guarantee you some ‘AH HA’ s as you read thru this post.
-And yes, this post is a bit long but it’s worth it!

 We usually associate bile with being sick to our stomachs and other unpleasant things.
 But what if I told you that this greenish looking stuff is actually very important for the function and health of your digestive system and your health in general and many people have insufficient amounts.

 If you experience bloating, acid reflux, SIBO, IBS, dry skin, diarrhea, dandruff, or weight- loss resistance, heavy periods, PMS, endometriosis you may have bile insufficiency!